strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 You can create resources anywhere you want.
 Our resource lifecycle implementation will handle insertion of the resource on top of stack and deletion at the end of the test method/class.

-`ResourceManager` stores info, which stack is currently active (class or method) in pointer stack.
-You can change between class and method resources stack with method `ResourceManager.setMethodResources()` or `ResourceManager.setClassResources()`.
-Note that pointer stack is set automatically in `AbstractST.class` in `@BeforeAll` or `@BeforeEach` methods.
+`ResourceManager` has Map<String, Stack<Runnable>>, which means that for each test case we have brand-new stack which stores all resources needed for specific test.
+An important aspect is also the `ExtensionContext.class` with which we are able to uniquely know which stack is associated with which test.

-Cluster Operator setup example:
+Cluster Operator setup example from user point of view:
 ```
     @BeforeAll
-    void createClassResources() {
-        prepareEnvForOperator(NAMESPACE);                          <--- Create namespaces
-        createTestClassResources();                                <--- Create Resources instance for class
-        applyRoleBindings(NAMESPACE);                              <--- Apply Cluster Operator bindings
-        KubernetesResource.clusterOperator(NAMESPACE).done();      <--- Deploy Cluster Operator
-        ...
+    void createClassResources(ExtensionContext extensionContext) {          <--- extension context used primarily to obtain the name of the test
+        installClusterOperator(extensionContext, NAMESPACE);                <--- this method encapsulate loading ENV variables, binding and lastly creating resource
     }
 ```